JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 #### ARIA-LABELLEDBY

-Using aria-labelledby is similar to aria-label, except of the implementation.
+Using aria-labelledby is similar to aria-label, except for the implementation.
 It is mostly used if the text that labels the input is visible on screen, and there is no programmatic connection to the input.
 It is implemented by using the id of the visible label text as the value of the aria-labelledby attribute.
 It is possible to have multiple values, which will result with the screenreader announcing the values of the attribute in order.

 ```html
 <form